Models of Contaminant Migration:

 More conceptual insight provide the solution methods employed in the well established fields of

-Such solution methods start from specific simplified laws describing the chemical interactions immobilizing the chemical components ("adsorption isotherm", the name implying thermodynamic equilibrium):
+Such solution methods start from specific simplified laws that describe the chemical interactions immobilizing the chemical components ("adsorption isotherm", the name implying thermodynamic equilibrium):

 1. 1-component system,